snoopyriley/snoopyriley/README.md

 # riley smith 🧠
-16 y/o developer & creator — studying certificate iv in information technology.
+16 y/o developer & creator
 building tools that help creators make more, faster.
 curious about code, design, and how things work behind the scenes.